siriobalmelli/xdpacket/README.md

 1. All packets visible in xdpacket are *also* visible to the host network stack.
-    This can lead to counterintutive behavior e.g. xdpacket processing and outputting a packet *and* the host system replying with an *ICMP unreachable*.
+    This can lead to counterintutive behavior e.g. xdpacket processing and outputting a packet *and* the host system replying to the same packet with an *ICMP unreachable*.

     When xdpacket is used to NAT or forward traffic coming from an interface, it may be useful to set a netfilter rule to drop all incoming traffic so the host network stack doesn't see it.

     For an interface `eth9`, an [iptables](https://linux.die.net/man/8/iptables)
-    might look like:
+    rule might look like:
     ```bash
     iptables -A INPUT -i eth9 -j DROP
     ```

     An [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page)
-    might look like:
+    rule might look like:
     ```bash
     nft insert rule filter input iif eth9 drop
     ```